newrelic/opentelemetry-collector-components/examples/newrelicapm/README.md

 # New Relic APM Components for the OpenTelemetry Collector

-New Relic APM offers insights into the performance and health of your services.
-Traditionally, the curated experiences New Relic APM provides are driven by data sent using one of our language agents.

-OpenTelemetry is an emerging standard that standardizes the format and conventions of telemetry data emitted by services.
-New Relic’s goal is to power the same experiences our customers have come to depend on whether running one of our own language agents or an OpenTelemetry agent.

-The OpenTelemetry Collector is a powerful tool that enables sophisticated processing and transformation of telemetry data and is a key component for achieving our goal.
-It is highly customizable and extensible.

-Contained in this repo are components for the OpenTelemetry Collector that generate metric data that drive New Relic’s APM experience.
+Contained in this repository are components for the OpenTelemetry Collector that  generate metric data that drive New Relic’s APM experience.
 The generated metric data is derived from spans received by the collector.
+Provided here are simple steps to help you get started using these components.

 ## Quick start

-Provided is a simple example to help you get started using these components.
 Run the example from this directory as follows:

 ```shell